INCLUSION: THE BARRIERS & THE SOLUTIONS

 FEAR & CONDITIONING: These are the most common social barriers and obstacles of inclusion.
-We are taught to be afraid of people we see as different, so we choose not to interact with them.
-We imitate what's modeled for us, and our culture shows us that interacting with those we see as different may be seen as invasive or offensive.
+We are conditioned to avoid or fear people we see as different, so we often avoid interacting with them.

-OVERCOMING OUR CONDITIONING: People are people, and we are all different, but also similar in the ways that make us all human.
-Some people like casual conversation and some don’t.
-Some appreciate help, and others don’t.
-Our differences need not prevent us from being connected.
-Human connections are worth the risk.
-As we understand what unifies us, we are better able to model inclusion in our communities
+OVERCOMING OUR CONDITIONING: People are people.
+We're all different, but also similar in the ways that make us all human.
+As we understand what unifies us, we are better able to see parts of ourselves in others, and model inclusion in our communities.

 DIFFICULTY: It is much easier to look away than to watch someone struggle.

-DISINTEREST: Maybe you have nobody in your social circle with a disability.
-It’s not your thing.
-It’s not your problem.
-You’re busy.
-You have your own issues and agenda.
+DISINTEREST: Maybe you have nobody in your social circle with a disability, or people with disabilities are just not part of your world.

 IGNORANCE : We are human and we learn by example from other humans.
 Sometimes we are taught that a person who is different, or perhaps has a deformity or a behavior that we don't understand, is not capable of normal relationships.
 Parents often think they should protect their children from seeing individuals who are suffering or are different.
 If we can't see past the disability, it's just not easy to watch.